AmeenahRiffin/CFG-Meetup-App/README.md

 ## The Quick Way:

 1. Click on install_requirements.cmd or type ".\install_requirements.cmd" in your terminal.
 2. This will install all the requirements needed for the project.

+# Setting up the Database
-2. Create your ENV file with your database info, place it in `backend/config.env` Sample data:
+1. Create your ENV file with your database info, place it in `backend/config.env` Sample data:
 ```js
 DB_HOST=localhost